bbepis/XUnity.AutoTranslator/README.md

 EnablePrintHierarchy=False       ;Used for debugging EnableConsole=False              ;Enables the console.
 Do not enable if other plugins (managers) handles this EnableLog=False                  ;Enables extra logging for debugging purposes

+[Migrations]
+Enable=True                      ;Used to enable automatic migrations of this configuration file Tag=2.9.0                        ;Tag representing the last version this plugin was executed under.
+Do not edit
 ```

 ## Key Mapping